 - Workstation reconfiguration

-- Visual enhanced cleansing (employees see cleaning crews during the day)
+- Visually enhanced cleansing (employees see cleaning crews during the day)

 - Employee commitment to disinfecting and other company procedures